-Ms. Sigel has been recognized by members of the Leading Lawyers Network in environmental law, toxic tort defense and insurance coverage.
-Members named her one of the top 50 women real estate-related lawyers in 2009 and one of its top100 leading women lawyers in Illinois in 2009 and 2010.
+Ms. Sigel is recognized by Chambers USA, the Leading Lawyers Network, in Best Lawyers in America, and Illinois Super Lawyers in the areas environmental law, toxic tort defense and insurance coverage.
 Ms. Sigel is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.
 She is a Fellow of the American Bar Foundation and has taught environmental law at Northwestern University School of Law as an adjunct professor.
-Ms. Sigel is a founder of the AIDS Legal Council of Chicago, a United Way-sponsored organization providing pro bono legal services to those affected by HIV and AIDS.
-She also is a member of the Board of Directors for the Chicago Foundation for Women and for Friends of the Parks.